gearson/100daysofcode-with-python-course/log.md

 * list.pop() to get last character in a list.
 * list.insert(idx, x) to insert x at index.
 * l.append() to add to the last position of a list.

+## Day 8: 19/08/26

+**Work log.** Recapped some of the videos for day 7 and 8, recapped how to handle csvs with a Corey Schaefer video and completed Pybite 21.

+**Thing's I've learned.**
+Again worked through this syntax to read csv files:

+    with open(filename, 'r') as csv_file:
+       csv_reader = csv.reader(csv_file)
+       for line in csv_reader:
+           print(line)

+Leaving this here now, since there will be a csv module on day 37-39 of this course.
+Also got reminded that I need this syntax when I want to loop over a dictionary:
+> for key, value in dictionary.**items()**

+And use ', '.join(list) to join elements of a list to a single string with the given delimiter!